Examples

 The Advantages and Disadvantages of a Functional Resume

-• It helps conceal gaps in your employment timeline
+• It may help conceal gaps in your employment timeline

 • Positions you as a qualified candidate despite having limited experience